-During the three months ended June 30, 2007, we recognized \$47,065 of license fee revenues related to the CJ and Summit Agreements.
-The CJ license fee of \$800,000, net of the finder's fees, has been deferred and is being recognized as revenue over the life of the contract, which has been estimated to be approximately eight years based on the current expected life of the patent covering BioTime's products in Korea.
+During the three months ended September 30, 2007, we recognized \$48,066 of license fee revenues related to our license agreements with CJ and Summit.
+The CJ license fee of \$800,000, net of the finder's fees, has been deferred and is being recognized as revenue over the life of the contract, which has been estimated to be approximately eight years based on the current expected life of the governing patent covering BioTime's products in Korea.
 A portion of the proceeds received by Summit from Maruishi in conjunction with the sublicense of Hextend have also been deferred and are being amortized under the same terms as the CJ revenues.
-See Notes 2 and 4 to the condensed interim financial statements.
+See Notes 2 and 4 to the unaudited condensed interim financial statements for additional information.

-For the three months ended June 30, 2007, we recognized \$163,676 in royalty revenue, whereas we recognized \$99,957 for the three months ended June 30, 2006.
-Licensee sales to hospitals and to the United States Armed Forces increased during the period, reflecting the fact that the Armed Forces purchase Hextend in intermittent large volume orders.
+For the three months ended September 30, 2007, we recognized \$183,093 in royalty revenue, whereas we recognized \$250,017 for the three months ended September 30, 2006.
+This decrease of 27% in royalties is attributable to a decrease in product sales by Hospira, and reflects a decline in sales predominantly to the United States Armed Forces.
+Purchases by the Armed Forces generally take the form of intermittent, large volume orders, and cannot be predicted with certainty.